mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 7. Add your plugin's package into `./plugins/plugins.go`.
 Go to `./plugins`, then run `make build-so`.
 Now the plugin is compiled into `libgolang.so` under the current directory.
 8. Add integration test in the `./plugins/tests/integration/`.
 For how to run the integration test, please read [Plugin Integration Test Framework](../plugin_integration_test_framework).

-You can also write the plugin outside HTNN project, please see https://github.com/mosn/htnn/tree/main/examples/dev_your_plugin.
+You can also write the plugin outside HTNN project, please see [the guide to modify HTNN](./get_involved.md).

 ### Plugin types